hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

   Finally, I calculate the percent error using the above formula.

   In my case, I created a calculator to streamline my work.
-However
 - # Conclusion